 - Sub-Saharan Africa

-- Requirement 3b: Language Proficiency: Intermediate college-level proficiency in a language approved for the selected region (Requirement 3a, see list of what languages are pre-approved for each region on degree navigator).
+- Requirement 3b: Language Proficiency: Intermediate college-level proficiency in a language approved for the selected region (Requirement 3a, see list of what languages are pre-approved for each region on degree navigator and below).

 - Requirement 4: Upper level courses: A total of 9 credits in the minor must be earned at the 300-level or above.
 This requirement overlaps with requirements 1, 2 and 3a.

 Students must receive a C or higher in each course that counts toward the MIGS minor.